Getting Started with GitHub Copilot #2

 if value in my_list:

-# …Slash-commands in Copilot Chat for refactoring:
+Slash commands in Copilot Chat for refactoring

-Test generation:
+Test generation

-- Experimentally, you can use /setupTests, which sets up a test environment for the whole project (select a framework, create a file, etc.).
+/setupTests, which sets up a test environment for the whole project (selects a framework, creates a file, and so on).

-Debugging and bug fixes:
+Debugging and bug fixes

-- In experimental mode you can use /startDebugging to create a debugging configuration ("launch configuration") and start debugging directly from copilot chat.
+/startDebuggingto create a debugging configuration ("launch configuration") and start debugging directly from Copilot Chat.

-Code sample + prompt:
+Code sample + prompt

 def compute_factorial(n):